 Multi Jet Fusion vs Selective Laser Sintering

 What are the advantages and disadvantages of Multi-Jet Fusion (MJF) and Selective Laser Sintering (SLS)?
-You’re not alone; the reasons for using one over the other aren’t always obvious.
+You’re not alone in wondering; the reasons for using one over the other aren’t always obvious.

 Both additive manufacturing technologies create highly complex and reliable components from polymers.
 They’re affordable and reliable methods for making everything from functional prototypes to end-use parts.
 However, critical differences in each technology’s capabilities can significantly impact your 3D printing project.